 The University of Colorado Anschutz Medical Campus is filled with opportunities for MSMHA students, and the 2nd year provides a flexible curriculum and time for students to take advantage of the amazing medical campus.
 The university is comprised of the School of Medicine, School of Dental Medicine, School of Public Health, Graduate School, College of Nursing, and the Skaggs School of Pharmacy and Pharmaceutical Sciences.

-University of Colorado Hospital, Children's Hospital Colorado, and the soon-to-be-opening Veterans Affairs Hospital are all located on the Anschutz Medical Campus.
+University of Colorado Hospital, Children's Hospital Colorado, and the new Veterans Affairs Hospital are all located on the Anschutz Medical Campus.

-MSMHA students have the opportunity to participate in cutting-edge basic science research, clinical research, and have tremendous shadowing opportunities.
+MSMHA students have the opportunity to participate in cutting-edge basic science research, clinical research, and have a multitude of shadowing opportunities.

 Many 2nd year students take advantage of work opportunities on campus.
 We currently have students working in the Department of Neurology, Department of Internal Medicine, Colorado AHEC (Area Health Education Centers), and our students even tutor medical and dental students.
 These work opportunities not only provide experience, but can enhance professional school applications and resumes/CVs.6

 Our MSMHA students and faculty are amazing!